Actindo-AG/Documentation/Core1Platform/BasicPhilosophy/02_CoreCapabilities.md

 <!----Hier vielleicht ein Bild von grafana einfügen?-->

-[^1]: **Disclaimer:** The Grafana Labs Marks are trademarks of Grafana Labs, and are used with Grafana Labs’ permission.
-We are not affiliated with, endorsed or sponsored by Grafana Labs or its affiliates.
+[^1]: **Disclaimer:** The Grafana Labs Marks are trademarks of Grafana Labs and are used with Grafana Labs’ permission.
+We are not affiliated with, endorsed, or sponsored by Grafana Labs or its affiliates.